 RESERVE FUND.
-There has been created and there shall be maintained on the books of the Issuer, and accounted for separate and apart from all other funds of the Issuer, a special fund to be entitled the "Trinity River Authority of Texas Mountain Creek Regional Wastewater System Revenue Bonds Reserve Fund (hereinafter called the "Reserve Fund").
-The Reserve Fund shall be used solely for the purpose of finally retiring the last of any Bonds, Parity Bonds or Additional Bonds, or for paying when due the principal of and interest on any Bonds, Parity Bonds or Additional Bonds when and to the extent the amounts in the Interest and Redemption Fund are insufficient for such purpose.
+There has been created and there shall be maintained on the books of the Issuer, and accounted for separate and apart from all other funds of the Issuer, a special fund to be entitled the "Trinity River Authority of Texas Mountain Creek Regional Wastewater System Revenue Bonds Reserve Fund" (hereinafter called the "Reserve Fund").
+Except for those Additional Bonds described in Section 16(e), the Reserve Fund shall be used solely (i) for finally retiring the last of any Bonds, Parity Bonds or Additional Bonds, or (ii) for paying the principal of and interest on any Bonds, Parity Bonds or Additional Bonds when and to the extent the amounts in the Interest and Redemption Fund are insufficient for such purpose.

 DEPOSITS OF PLEDGED REVENUES; INVESTMENTS.
-The Pledged Revenues shall be deposited into the Interest and Redemption Fund and the Reserve Fund when and as required by this Bond Resolution.
-Money in any Fund may, at the option of the Issuer, be invested as permitted by the Public Funds Investment Act, Chapter 2256, Texas Government Code, and the investment policy of the Issuer.
+The Pledged Revenues shall be deposited into the Interest and Redemption Fund and the Reserve Fund when and as required by the Bond Resolution.
+Money in any Fund maintained pursuant to the Bond Resolution may, at the option of the Issuer, be invested as permitted by the Public Funds Investment Act, Chapter 2256, Texas Government Code, and the investment policy of the Issuer.
 Such deposits and investments shall be made consistent with the estimated requirements of such Funds, and any obligation in which money is so invested shall be kept and held for the benefit of the owners of the Bonds, Parity Bonds and Additional Bonds, and shall be promptly sold and the proceeds of sale applied to the making of all payments required to be made from the Fund from which the investment was made.
 All earnings from the deposit or investment of any such Fund shall be credited to such Fund.
-All investment earnings on deposits in the Interest and Redemption Fund shall reduce the amounts which otherwise would be required to be deposited therein, with the result that the requirements of the Contracting Parities to pay principal and/or interest payments under the Contracts shall be reduced accordingly.
-All investment income, if any, required by the United States Internal Revenue Code to be rebated by the Issuer to the Internal Revenue Service in order to prevent the Bonds from being or becoming taxable "arbitrage bonds" under said Code shall be withdrawn from each Fund created by this Bond Resolution and so rebated to the extent so required.
+All investment earnings on deposits in the Interest and Redemption Fund shall reduce the amounts which otherwise would be required to be deposited therein, with the result that the requirements of the Contracting Parties to pay principal and/or interest payments under the Contracts shall be reduced accordingly.
+Notwithstanding any provisions of the Bond Resolution to the contrary, all investment income, if any, required by the United States Internal Revenue Code to be rebated by the Issuer to the Internal Revenue Service in order to prevent the Bonds from being or becoming taxable "arbitrage bonds" under said Code shall be withdrawn from each Fund created by the Bond Resolution and so rebated to the extent so required.